ashu-1221/-Classification-of-Retinal-OCT-Image-using-Convolutional-Transformer-Approach/README.md

 ## Introduction
 This project focuses on classifying retinal OCT (Optical Coherence Tomography) images using a combination of Convolutional Neural Networks (CNN) and Transformer architectures.
 The goal is to accurately categorize retinal OCT images into different classes, improving diagnostic accuracy for eye conditions.
+A short desription for problem is given in the following figure.

 ![oct_dise](https://github.com/user-attachments/assets/4cd9c9fc-1b83-4eb5-9282-4310a7d355e8)